ibm-cloud-docs/solution-tutorials/openshift-microservices.md

 ### Enable the IBM Cloud Operator
 {: #openshift-microservices-22}

 Let's understand exactly how Operators work.
-In the first exercise, you used a builder to deploy a simple application using a DeploymentConfig and Pods -- these are "default resources" that come with {{site.data.keyword.openshiftshort}}.
+In the first exercise, you used a builder to deploy a simple application using a DeploymentConfig and Pods -- these are "default resources" that come with {{site.data.keyword.redhat_openshift_notm}}.
 A custom resource definition allows you to create resources that do not come preinstalled with {{site.data.keyword.openshiftshort}} such an IBM Cloud service.
 Operators manage the lifecycle of resources and create Custom Resource Descriptors, CRDs, allowing you to manage custom resources the native "Kubernetes" way.

 1. In the **Administrator** perspective, and click **Operators > OperatorHub**.
 2. Find the **IBM Cloud Operator**, and click **Install**.